 How does this program connect to other programs?

 Most of our North American programs are designed specifically so that participants can combine them with other trips.
 If you are connecting to another program, your counselor will escort you to the airport on the last day of the trip and help you get to your next destination where you will meet up with your new counselors and group.

 What is the food like on this program?

 In a word – Delicious!
 At TFT, we believe food should be an integral part of the travel experience and always make an effort to eat at authentic establishments when we can.
 What better way to immerse yourself in the culture of a place than by sampling the local delicacies, and we encourage students to do so whenever possible!
 Just as we stay away from hotel chains, we try to avoid restaurants with menus that cater only to tourists because every good traveler knows the best food is found wherever the locals are eating!

 As always, we are willing and able to accommodate vegetarians, vegans, gluten allergies, and other dietary restrictions.

 How much free time do we get?

 Our counselors are with the group nearly always.
 Every day we will break up into smaller groups to give our participants some choices and flexibility in their itinerary.
 We do offer some free time to do some shopping, for example, in defined areas that we are very familiar with.
 If participants are ever shopping by themselves within these defined areas they go in groups and for no more than an hour.
-On this trip, for example, the group will have some free time to explore some of the safe pedestrian areas of Moab, Jackson, San Francisco, and Portland.
+On this trip, for example, the group will have some free time to explore some of the safe pedestrian areas of Moab, Jackson, and Missoula.
 A counselor will always be nearby when participants have free time in each city.